-We have a lot of customers ask us what it takes to train their dogs to run with them whilst they ride.
+We have a lot of friends ask us what it takes to train their dogs to run with them whilst they ride.
 As mountain bikers and dog lovers alike, we love sharing our experiences of what we think are effective ways for you to encourage your dog to run whilst you ride.
 Here are some tips you might like to consider below but most importantly, the best thing you can do is try it out!
 Come and join us on one of our social and friendly Bark + Ride outs over on our events page!

 - Make sure plenty of water is always provided, try to keep your dog hydrated a few hours before you plan your ride.
 Never force your dog to take on too much water pre-ride.